-A. A mental health condition is a diagnosable condition that can substantially impair a person's thought, perception of reality, emotional process, judgment, behavior, or ability to cope with the daily stresses of life.
-Mental health conditions can be treated through various approaches, allowing individuals to maintain recovery from many of its symptoms.

-- B. Department members may encounter situations where they must interact with individuals in crisis.
+- A. A mental health condition is a diagnosable condition that can substantially impair a person's thought, perception of reality, emotional process, judgment, behavior, or ability to cope with the daily stresses of life.
+Mental health conditions can be treated through various approaches, allowing individuals to maintain recovery from many of its symptoms. - B. Department members may encounter situations where they must interact with individuals in crisis.
 These individuals may exhibit symptoms of known, suspected, or perceived behavioral or mental health conditions, including, but not limited to, intellectual or developmental disabilities, or co-occurring conditions such as substance use disorders.
 Department members will utilize their training to assist in recognizing and responding to individuals in crisis and in need of intervention.
 Members will use appropriate and respectful terminology when interacting with individuals in crisis. - C. The Chicago Police Department seeks to reduce the incidence and severity of mental and behavioral health-related service calls and advocates early intervention for individuals in crisis by encouraging Department members to redirect individuals in crisis to the healthcare system, available community resources, and available alternate response options, where feasible and appropriate. - D. Department members will treat mental and behavioral health-related service calls in the same professional manner as all other requests for police service and will provide immediate, effective assistance and protection. - E. The CIT Program serves to improve the Chicago Police Department's competency and capacity to effectively respond to individuals in crisis; de-escalate crises to reduce the need to use force against individuals in crisis; and improve the safety of officers, individuals in crisis, family members, and community members.
 The CIT Program encompasses training, community engagement, and field support functions in furtherance of promoting community-oriented solutions to assist individuals in crisis and reducing the need for individuals to have further involvement with the criminal justice system. - F. The CIT Program is administered by and under the command of the Crisis Intervention Unit.
 The CIT Program is supported by the CIT Training Section and CIT District, Operations, and Community Support which are centralized at the Training Division.
-The CIT District, Operations, and Community Support includes decentralized Area teams that assist in carrying out the objectives and functions of the CIT Program at the district level. - G. The CIT Program will operate citywide and on all watches based on the availability of on-duty certified CIT-trained Department members.
+The CIT District, Operations, and Community Support includes decentralized Area teams that assist in carrying out the objectives and functions of the CIT Program at the district level. - G. The CIT Program will operate citywide and on all watches based on the availability of on-duty CIT-Certified Department members. - H. Department members will refer to the Department directive titled "Recognizing and Responding to Individuals In Crisis" for specific definitions, procedures, and responsibilities for responding to incidents involving individuals in crisis.